Computing closed essential surfaces in 3-manifolds: Closed normal surfaces in --space

 \section{Closed normal surfaces in $Q$--space}

 In this section we review the linear \emph{boundary map} of \cite{tillmann08-finite}, with which we restrict the normal surface solution space to closed surfaces only, and we provide the required extensions of Jaco and Oertel's result in the context of singular triangulations and ideal triangulations.
+Throughout this section, we assume that $M$ is the interior of a compact, orientable manifold with (possibly empty) boundary.